How retailers are making the most of beacon technology

 Smartphones and connected devices that have compatible apps listen for signals from beacons in the physical world and react accordingly, enabling these apps to understand their position on a micro-local scale and deliver hyper-contextual, highly-targeted and personalised content to users based on their location.The underlying technology that helps the beacons communicate is Bluetooth Low Energy (BLE), a wireless network technology which can transmit data over short distances with low cost and low energy consumption.

-The role for retailers
+The opportunity for retailers

 Over half of beacon-triggered messages currently sent involve some form of coupon or discount, and loyalty programmes are set to become big business in the coming years.
 For retailers, this could provide the ability to reward customers for location-based actions.
 Think about it, if you walked past a store and your phone pinged with an offer code for that shop, would it make you more or less likely to go inside and have a browse?
 We’re guessing more.
 This is why it could be such a strong kickback against e-commerce stores, as the convenience of having an item that day and at a discounted price could spell a comeback for bricks-and-mortar shops.